Hardness Numbers and Stress-Strain Curves

 The stress (in MPa) acting on the contact area is obtained on multiplying the force in kg by 9.81.
 However, there is no simple relationship between this stress and the stress field in the material beneath the indenter, which depends in a complex way on indenter shape and plasticity characteristics of the material.
 In fact, even for a given indenter shape, the hardness number varies with the applied force, which affects the level of plastic strain (dictating the parts of the stress-strain curve that affect the outcome).

 Nevertheless, it is in practice quite common to use simple expressions to obtain a yield stress value from a hardness number.
 This is based on the fact that, in the absence of work hardening, and for a given indenter shape, there is an approximately linear relationship between the yield stress (acting throughout the plastically deformed volume) and the hardness number.
-For the Vickers test
+For the Vickers test:

 Since very few materials exhibit no work hardening at all, a yield stress obtained in this way is not reliable.
 In fact, it is likely to be indicative of a flow stress averaged in some way over the range of plastic strain experienced during the test, which depends on the depth of penetration, the indenter shape and the work hardening characteristics themselves.
 It should never be regarded as more than a semi-quantitative indication of the resistance that the material offers to plastic deformation.